Kava-Labs/kava/x/cdp/spec/04_messages.md

 # Messages

+Users can submit several types of messages to the cdp module which trigger various state changes detailed below.

 ## CreateCDP

 CreateCDP sets up and stores a new CDP, adding collateral from the sender, and drawing `Principle` debt.